2001–02 Chicago Bulls season: Regular season

 The team went on to suffer an 18-game road losing streak from Nov.
 2 to Jan.
 11. On Feb.
 18, the Bulls grabbed a franchise-low 25 rebounds in Miami.

 A change was needed and on February 19, it was delivered in the form of a seven-player trade.
 The Bulls acquired Jalen Rose, Travis Best and Norman Richardson from the Indiana Pacers for Brad Miller, Ron Artest, Ron Mercer and Kevin Ollie.

-“We feel Jalen is an outstanding all-around player who can play three positions offensively and defensively,” EVP of Basketball Operations Jerry Krause explained.
-“He’s a very good passer, extremely unselfish, a fine scorer and in the prime of his career at age 29.
-His leadership qualities and versatility are an added plus.”
+“Following the trade, Executive Vice President of Basketball Operations Jerry Krause praised Rose's versatility, noting his ability to play multiple positions offensively and defensively, as well as his passing, scoring ability, and leadership qualities.”

 “I'm excited about it,” Rose said upon his arrival to Chicago.
 “I embrace the opportunity.
 Every kid dreams about standing in this position talking about having an opportunity to take a team to a championship level.”

 The team went on to post their first three-game winning streak in two years from Feb.
 20–23.
 Jamal Crawford, who tore his ACL over the summer and required surgery to repair it, returned to the active roster on March 3 after missing the first 58 games of the season.
 On March 11, the Bulls and Bill Cartwright mutually agreed to a three-year extension on the head coach's contract.
 Other notes from the season included Marcus Fizer’s (sophomore team) participation in the Schick Rookie Challenge at All-Star Weekend and Trenton Hassell being named to the NBA’s ‘got milk?’
 Rookie of the Month for February.